-Many lawmakers called Trump’s immigration plan short on specifics and a non-starter.
-This is Washington Democratic Rep. Pramila Jayapal.
+Many lawmakers called Trump’s immigration plan short on specifics and a nonstarter.
+This is Washington Democratic Congressmember Pramila Jayapal.

 Henrietta Fore: “Each day, another eight children will be killed, injured or recruited to the fighting.
-Every 10 minutes, another child will die from a preventable cause.
-Like a lack of food, with 360,000 children suffering from severe acute malnutrition.
-In fact, half the children under five years old in Yemen— 2.5 million —are stunted.
-And stunting is irreversible. … Yemen is a test of our humanity.
-And right now, we are badly failing this test.”
+And every 10 minutes, another child will die from a preventable cause, like a lack of food, with 360,000 children suffering from severe acute malnutrition.
+In fact, half of the children under 5 years old in Yemen—there are 2.5 million children—are stunted.
+And stunting, as you know, is irreversible. … Yemen is a test of our humanity.
+And right now we are badly failing this test.”

-Last month, Democracy Now! went inside the Venezuelan embassy in Washington, D.C.
-To see our coverage click here.
+Last month, Democracy Now! went inside the Venezuelan Embassy in Washington, D.C.
+Click here to see our coverage.

 In Brazil, tens of thousands of students, teachers and researchers rallied in cities across the country Wednesday to protest government cuts to education.
-Far-right president Jair Bolsonaro has promised to slash funding to federal universities by about $1.8 billion dollars, while freezing thousands of post-graduate scholarships.
+Far-right President Jair Bolsonaro has promised to slash funding to federal universities by about $1.8 billion, while freezing thousands of post-graduate scholarships.
 This is São Paulo student protester Vania Cristina.

 Vania Cristina: “With these cuts to federal university funding, we must make noise.
 People need to show the importance of science and education.
 As we are saying, there is money for the militia but not for education.
 People will fight for education.”